-- Grants are made on a one-time basis.
+- Grants are normally made on a one-time basis.
 Duplicative projects will not be supported.

 - Administrative expenses should be linked to specific grant activities, not fixed overhead costs.

-- Small Grants Program funds cannot be used to pay for international travel.
+- Embassy Small Grants Program funds should not be used to pay for international travel.

 - Proposals should be in English and Belarusian (or Russian).

 - Proposals that fail to meet the Small Grants Program criteria or submission requirements will not be reviewed